imrafaelmerino/json-values/docs/README.md

 ```

 Most generators have two static factory methods: _biased_ and _arbitrary_.
-The former returns
+The latter returns
-a uniform distribution, whereas the latest generates with a high probability potential
+a uniform distribution, whereas the former generates with a high probability potential
 problematic values that tend to cause bugs in our code.
 Find below some distributions:

 ```java